S-P-H-E/neovim/README.md

 # Neovim
-This is my asthetic neovim config
+This is my asthetic neovim config.